 Alan Jackson arrived on the Nashville scene in 1989 with a mullet and perfectly ripped Levis.
-Although the Georgia native's debut single "Blue Blooded Woman" didn't break the Top 40, in just a few short years, Jackson would be known as a keeper of the classic country flame and a leader in the neo-traditional movement of the genre.
+Although the Newnan, Georgia native's debut single "Blue Blooded Woman" didn't break the Top 40, in just a few short years, Jackson would be known as a keeper of the classic country flame and a leader in the neo-traditional movement of the genre.

-With 35 No. 1 hits, it's tough to narrow down Jackson's almost 30-year career to only ten songs.
+With 35 No. 1 hits, it's tough to narrow down Jackson's 30-plus year career to only ten songs.
 There are his covers of Nashville legends like Tom T. Hall and Roger Miller ("Little Bitty," "Tall Tall Trees"), rollicking "blues" numbers ("Summertime Blues," "Mercury Blues"), tender love songs ("Blues Man," "I'd Love You All Over Again") and spot-on explorations of rural life ("Small Town Southern Man," "Little Man," "Drive (For Daddy Gene).")
 Then there are his irresistible party songs, like the collaboration with the king of Margaritaville, Jimmy Buffett, on "It's Five O'Clock Somewhere."

 But since we can't choose all of 'em, here are our picks for the ten best songs by one of country music's finest singers and songwriters.

 9. "Here in the Real World"